TITLE I – Name, registered office, purpose and duration of the Association

 Art.
 4. The Association is open to all, without distinction of any kind.

 Art.
-5. The Association is composed of founding members, associate members, and possibly honorary and benefactor members.
-The title of founding member is granted to Dr Kévin Salesse and Mr. Xavier de Rochefort, at the origin of the IsoArcH initiative.
+5. The Association is composed of founding members, associate members, institutional members, and possibly honorary and benefactor members.
+The title of founding member is granted to Dr. Kévin Salesse and Xavier de Rochefort, at the origin of the IsoArcH initiative.
 This honorary title is imprescriptible to them.
-The title of associate member is granted de facto to any physical or moral person in rule of contribution.
+The title of associate member is granted de facto to any physical person in rule of contribution or who is exempt from paying it.
+The title of institutional member is granted de facto to any moral person that has paid its membership fees.
 Honorary and benefactor member titles are granted by the General Assembly, on the proposal of the Board of Directors, to the physical or moral person to which the Association wishes to pay tribute, because they have made themselves particularly useful to it by donation, or material and moral support.
 These two titles do not confer special rights.

 Art.
-6. All associate members have the same rights within the Association.
+6. All associate and institutional members have the same rights within the Association.

 Art.
-8. Any member may withdraw from the Association by sending a resignation in writing to the Board of Directors.
-Any associate member late in contribution for a year is deemed to have resigned.
-Any associate, honorary, or benefactor member jeopardizing the credibility of the Association by their actions or behavior is deemed excluded.
+8. Any associate or institutional member may withdraw from the Association by sending a resignation in writing to the Board of Directors.
+Any associate member or institutional late in contribution for a year is deemed to have resigned.
+Any associate, institutional, honorary, or benefactor member jeopardizing the credibility of the Association by their actions or behaviour is deemed excluded.
 The deletion is pronounced by the Board of Directors, except suspensive appeal of the interested party before the General Assembly.
-The member concerned is able to present their defense prior to any decision.
+The member concerned is able to present their defence prior to any decision.

 TITLE III – The General Assembly